 So far scientists have identified 180 brain regions.
 Both this geography and the way the brain is connected to itself across these regions is important for understanding how the brain functions.
 The basis for these connections in the brain are (drum roll) neurons!
 Neurons are really cool because they can transmit information, for example, from one of the 180 regions to another or from the brain to the rest of the body.
 Therefore, by simply looking at how neurons are physically connected we can begin to understand how the brain works.
 It’s kind of like “the head bone’s connected to the neck bone,” but with a hundred billion neurons and a hundred trillion connections (synapses), so it’s too long to make into a song.

-Since neurons are polar, their connections are directional, meaning information typically flows from the cell body (or soma, which contains the nucleus) to the axon terminal.
-When studying a particular brain region it’s important both to know what areas it signals to, and also what areas signal to it.
-To address this question, there are two methods of neuronal tracing (Fig. 1): one to visualize neurons that send information to a region (retrograde tracer, Fig. 1A), and another to visualize neurons that receive information from a region (anterograde tracer, Fig. 1B).
-Tracers are typically delivered to a particular location and they either trace downstream from the soma toward the axon (anterograde tracer) or upstream from the axon terminals to the soma (retrograde tracer) (Fig. 2).
+There are two methods of neuronal tracing (Fig. 1): one to visualize neurons that send information to a region (retrograde tracer, Fig. 1A), and another to visualize neurons that receive information from a region (anterograde tracer, Fig. 1B).
+Tracers are typically delivered to a particular location and they either trace downstream from the soma (neuron cell body) toward the axon (anterograde tracer) or upstream from the axon terminals to the soma (retrograde tracer) (Fig. 2).

 Viruses as neuronal scalpels

-Because efficient retrograde access to neurons is such a powerful technique, scientists at Janelia Research Campus and the University of California, Berkeley recently engineered an AAV variant that not only maintains an ability to efficiently infect neurons and direct high-level transgene expression, but which has retrograde functionality that can be used to monitor and map neurons (Tervo et al., 2016).
-So, if I think a certain brain region is important for hunger, I can inject it with retrograde AAV to see what neurons and what regions connect to it.
-Then I can see if stimulating those specific neurons causes an increase in feeding.
-Manipulating specific neurons has traditionally been challenging because of how physically intermingled neurons are in the brain.
-With retrograde AAV, scientists can functionally dissect specific neurons within their natural environment, all while reciting their favorite slogan, “look how cool the brain is!"
+Scientists at Janelia Research Campus and the University of California, Berkeley engineered an AAV variant that efficiently infects neurons, directs high-level transgene expression, and has retrograde functionality to monitor and map neurons (Tervo et al., 2016).
+With AAVrg , scientists can functionally dissect specific neurons within their natural environment, all while reciting their favorite slogan, “look how cool the brain is!"

-One major advantage of retrograde AAV over traditional tracers is its ability to deliver a wide array of genetic tools for neural interrogation like optogenetic tools, chemogenetic tools, calcium sensors, and many others.
-Thus, not only can one map what regions are signaling to a particular site, but in the same animal one could then activate, inhibit, detect neuronal signaling, or perform any other genetically controlled function.
+AAVrg can be used to deliver a wide array of genetic tools for neural interrogation like optogenetic tools, chemogenetic tools, and biosensors .
+Thus, you can map what regions are signaling to a particular site while also activating or inhibiting gene expression, detecting neuronal signaling, or manipulating any other genetically controlled function.

-By using retrograde AAV in Cre transgenic mouse lines, one could access and manipulate an even further defined population of neurons.
+By using AAVrg in Cre transgenic mouse lines, you can access and manipulate an even further defined population of neurons.
 For example, say I wanted to access all the neurons that signaled from the hippocampus to Broca’s area.
 This could be done by injecting a Cre-dependent AAV into Broca’s area of a mouse specifically expressing Cre in the hippocampus (Fig. 3).
-The Cre-dependent AAV would access all the neurons (Fig. 3A) that project to Broca’s area (the site of injection) from any other regions of the brain.
+The Cre-dependent AAV would access the neurons (Fig. 3A) that project to Broca’s area from other regions of the brain.
 However, the Cre-dependent AAV cargo would only become activated in the presence of Cre recombinase, which is limited to the hippocampus.
 Thus, only neurons signaling from the hippocampus to Broca’s area would be transduced (Fig 3B).
 These specific neurons could then be manipulated (e.g., activated or inhibited) by any genetic tool delivered by the AAV.

-Retrograde AAV opens a lot of doors in neuroscience by enabling mapping and interrogation of neural networks in a new and specific way.
-This new serotype also has promising therapeutic applications; it can enhance therapeutic delivery across broader physical areas of the brain and enable access to neurons that are physically blocked, such as those in the spinal cord.
+While the mechanisms by which retrograde AAV works is not yet understood, one thing is clear: this application opens a lot of doors in neuroscience.
+The retrograde serotype also has promising therapeutic applications; it can enhance therapeutic delivery across broader physical areas of the brain and enable access to neurons that are physically blocked, such as those in the spinal cord.

 1. Tervo, D. Gowanlock R., et al. "A designer AAV variant permits efficient retrograde access to projection neurons."
 Neuron 92.2 (2016): 372-382.
 PubMed PMID: 27720486.